barrak7/Python-4DS-Bootcamp/README.md

 Our focus during this bootcamp will be on the first 3 subjects. <br>
 Given that most participants have no prior knowledge of programming, and considering the time constraints, we will also be skipping some exercises as we see fit.

-**Note:** Since python is a high level language, we want to make sure that participant do not waste too much time learning the mundnae basics.
+**Note:** Since python is a high level language, we want to make sure that participant do not waste too much time learning the mundane basics.
 Instead, we would like them to use the language features that make it pretty easy compared to other lower level programming languages like C.

 ## Timeline
 ### Week 1: 0 - Starting:
-In the first week, participants will get familiar with the basics of python / programming, such as: data types, oprators, functions and programs in python.
+In the first week, participants will get familiar with the basics of python / programming, such as: data types, operators, functions and programs in python.

 ### Week 2: 1 - Array:
 In this week, we will get introduced to array manipulation with numpy.
 We will see some really fun examples of working with images as arrays.
 We will also have some fun by applying coding some basic image filters.